Offences Liable for Prosecution

 Failure to Facilitate Inspection of Accounts

-If any person has failed or omitted to produce the books of accounts or other documents as required by the intimation or summon, the tax authorisations will exercise a search.
-In such a case where the tax authorities conduct a search, the person who possesses or in control of (i) the books of accounts or (ii) the electronic records of the documents, should afford necessary facility for the authorised inspecting officer.
+If any person has failed or omitted to produce the books of accounts or other documents as required by the intimation or summon, the tax authorizations will exercise a search.
+In such a case where the tax authorities conduct a search, the person who possesses or in control of (i) the books of accounts or (ii) the electronic records of the documents, should afford necessary facility for the authorized inspecting officer.
 Under section 275 B, failing to facilitate the search, the person is punishable with imprisonment for a period that may extend to two years and is liable to fine.

 Removing Seized assets

-Section 132 authorises the tax officials to execute a search at the premises of the taxpayer and also empowers them to seize in their custody on finding the suspect violating.
+Section 132 authorizes the tax officials to execute a search at the premises of the taxpayer and also empowers them to seize in their custody on finding the suspect violating.
 In such a course, if the authorities are unable to remove the physical possessions due to its volume, section 132(1) allows the tax authorities to keep the seized items in the taxpayer’s place only.
 In this circumstance, the authority will pass an order on the possessor of the asset stating him/her not to remove, part with or otherwise deal with the asset except with the permission of the former.
 The authorities on ensuring the owner not complying with the provision will attract prosecution of two-year imprisonment and fine under section 275 A.